Skip to content

 cd {{ project_name }}

-You should see a lot of newly created files for your project including a manage.py file.
+You should see your project files, including a manage.py file.

 pip install -r dev-requirements.txt